Chemotherapy for chronic lymphocytic leukaemia (CLL)

 Side effects of chemotherapy for chronic lymphocytic leukaemia (CLL)

 If you are taking a single chemotherapy drug, such as chlorambucil, any side effects you have will usually be mild.
-Treatment with a combination of two or more chemotherapy drugs may cause more side effects.
+Treatment with a combination of 2 or more chemotherapy drugs may cause more side effects.

 Side effects can include:

 You can talk to your doctor or nurse about what to expect from the treatment that is planned for you.
+We have more information about the side effects of chemotherapy.

 About our information